-Plan to sustain and support the trading efforts of local businesses while encouraging greater diversity in the town's offer.
-Some towns have spoiled their centres by permitting inappropriate development or not encouraging an appropriate mix of quality businesses.
-To the Uppingham preserve shopping experience as one of 'quality', the Plan supports retail development policies that
+Plan to sustain and support the trading efforts businesses while of local encouraging greater diversity in the town's offer.
+Some towns have spoiled their centres by permitting inappropriate development or not encouraging appropriate mix of quality businesses.
+To Uppingham preserve the shopping experience as one of 'quality', the Plan supports retail development policies that monitor and control change of use, shop frontages and temporary exterior signage.
+As illustrated above the Plan also extends 'primary ground floor shopping frontage' into High Street West and Queen Street.
+Parking is considered in the Transport section of the Plan.

-Proposal 14 - Retail Development - Change of Use
+Proposal 15 - Retail Development - Change of Use